 The good news is that modern anti-theft devices are making vehicles more difficult to steal.
-The bad news is that criminals are now more likely to try to steal your car while you’re still in it.
+The bad news is that criminals are now more likely to try to steal your car.
+Even when you’re still in it.
 Here are some ways to help you protect yourself.

 - Whenever possible, ask a security officer to walk you to your vehicle if the shopping center or parking lot is dark or deserted.